Marianne Martens, PhD

 Caniglia, J., Iyengar, R., Stafford, T., Rinnert, G., Campana, K., Martens, M., Mupinga, D. (2020, March).
 Developing Mathematics and Literacy Materials for Northeast Nigeria.
 CIES 2020 Miami, the 64th Annual Conference of the Comparative and International Education Society (CIES).
 Canceled due to COVID19.

 Haines, C., Mills, J., Campana, K., and Martens, M. (2019, January).
-And the Survey Says…: Preliminary Results From the 2018 Young Children, New Media, and Libraries Survey of Technology Use in Today’s Libraries.
+And the survey says…: Preliminary results from the 2018 Young Children, New Media, and Libraries Survey of Technology Use in Today’s Libraries.
 Seattle, WA: American Library Association 2019 Midwinter Meeting.

 Campana, K., Mills, E., Martens, M., Haines, C., Prendergast, T. (2018, June).
-To Tech or Not to Tech: The debate and the research around technology, young children and the library.
+To tech or not to tech: The debate and the research around technology, young children and the library.
 American Library Association.
 New Orleans, LA. (unable to attend)

 Martens, M., & Rinnert, G. C. (2016).
 The Energetic Alpha App: Infusing quality using co-design and a focus on inclusion.
 Screen Time Symposium, The Developmental Media Lab at Illinois Institute of Technology.
 September 9, 2016.
 Chicago, IL.

 Martens, M., Schilling, S. & Van Der Schyf, S. L. (2015, April).
 From children’s books to global citizenship: The Power of books from around the world.
 Paper presented at the Virginia Hamilton Conference on Multicultural Literature for Youth.
-Kent State University, Kent, Ohio.
+Kent State University, Kent, OH.

 Campbell, C., Karatsu, R., and Martens, M. (2014, November).
 RCPL: Leading change with kids’ tech spaces.
 Paper presented at the California Library Association, Oakland, CA.